Board of Directors

 Rosa Bravo ’86, MS ’92

-Rosa Bravo is a senior technology professional with more than 20 years’ experience delivering innovative and transformative solutions for the Government, Education, Health & Life Sciences, Consumer Goods, and Utilities industries.
-After applying emerging technologies to complex business challenges at Accenture, today she provides strategic and market development guidance to clients in the technology and social impact sector.
+Rosa Bravo is a senior technology professional with more than 20 years of experience delivering innovative and transformative solutions for the government, as well as the education, health & life sciences, consumer goods and utilities industries.
+A former Accenture executive, she now provides strategic and market development guidance to clients in the technology and social impact sectors.

-A once-aspiring astronaut, Rosa brings curiosity, energy, and passion to advancing STEM and education for the underserved.
-She is a thoughtful Diversity, Equity and Inclusion leader and lends her support and experience to the Hispanic-American student and technical professional communities.
-Rosa is a committed board member of A Thousand Joys – helping individuals and organizations reach their highest potential – and the Los Angeles World Affairs Council & Town Hall – advancing global and civic engagement among Angelenos.
+A once-aspiring astronaut, Bravo brings curiosity, energy and passion to advancing STEM and education in underserved communities.
+She is also a thoughtful diversity, equity and inclusion (DEI) leader and lends her support and experience to Latino students and technical professional communities.
+Bravo serves on the boards of A Thousand Joys and the Los Angeles World Affairs Council & Town Hall.

 Robert Campos ’91